 The little bird shape was made by pinching & folding opposite sides of the tube, & then bending one side slightly higher than the other to make the tail shape.

-Here are the bird prints the tp roll produces.
-Minnie used a thick gold paint with this one which didn't work quite so well as poster paint, but it still produced a cute design.
+Here are the bird prints the cardboard tube produces.
+Minnie used thick gold paint with this one which didn't work quite so well as poster paint, but it still produced a cute design.

-We added our paint to a small dish with a sheet of kitchen paper over the top which we found worked better then dipping the cookie cutter in just the paint.
-The kitchen paper seemed to absorb just the right amount of paint so the cookie cutter left a print rather than a splodge.
+We added our paint to a small dish with a sheet of kitchen paper over the top which we found worked better than dipping the cardboard tube in just the paint.
+The kitchen paper seemed to absorb just the right amount of paint, leaving a print rather than a splodge!

-We made a heart shape stencil by flattening the tube, opening it up & pushing one of the folds in to make the rounded sections at the top of the heart.
+Our next design was a heart shaped stencil, which we made by flattening the tube, opening it up & pushing one of the folds in to make the rounded sections at the top of the heart.

 Here's one of the finished snowmen.
 Others have had hats, scarves & arms added to them giving them each a little character of their own.

-For our last print we made a Christmas star.
-We folded the tube in half one way & then the other way to create this simple shape.
-Minnie used glitter paint with these which produced a very pretty design.
+For our last print, we made a Christmas star.
+We folded the tube in half one-way & then folded in half the other way to create this simple shape which produced a very pretty design on the gift wrap.

 These homemade upcycled printing shapes have been a big hit with Minnie & she's created matching gift tags & pictures with them too.
 Simple, frugal fun which encourages creativity & design.
 And when you've finished with the tubes they can be recycled as can the wrapping paper when it's been used!

-Unique gift wrap that doesn't cost the earth; fun to make & a perfect way to decorate any gift!
+Unique gift wrap that doesn't cost the earth; fun to make, eco-friendly, & a perfect way to decorate any gift!